 An individual seeking a license to practice as an independent chemical dependency counselor or chemical dependency counselor III must meet certain requirements.
 There are different requirements for individuals who held, on December 23, 2002, ODADAS certification or credentials to practice as a chemical dependency counselor III or certified chemical dependency counselor III-E. One of the requirements for these individuals is 40 clock hours of training on the Diagnostic and Statistical Manual of Mental Disorders.
-The training must be provided by a physician, psychologist, professional clinical counselor, or independent social worker.
-The bill provides that the training may also be provided by an independent chemical dependency counselor.
+Under current law, the training must be provided by a physician, psychologist, professional clinical counselor, or independent social worker.
+The bill specifies that those professionals may provide any portion of the training and that an independent chemical dependency counselor who holds from an accredited educational institution at least a master's degree in behavioral sciences meeting course requirements specified in rules may provide the portion of the training on chemical dependency conditions.18